writ312/Tree-of-Savior-Addon-Manager/README.md

 Make sure to delete `SumAni.ipf` from the `data` folder.
 This has an addon inside it that's responsible for creating that button.
 If you are using @fiote's addons, you'll still need it to load his until he finishes converting his addons.

+* The `Launch Tree of Savior` button doesn't work.

+This button only works for the Steam version of Tree of Savior.
+If you're using another version, just launch the game how you always have.

 * Starting over

 If things ever get out of sync from some reason, you can find settings and addon cache in `%AppData%\Tree of Savior Addon Manager`.
 Open the run prompt or Windows Explorer and type that path in to open it.